Revenue Per Square Foot

 Cleanliness - We shouldn't have to mention this one, but more often than you think it is a real stinker for parents, especially mothers.
 Besides the obvious—clean floors, washrooms, counters, windows, etc.—these places get a lot of traffic and quickly become dust magnets.
 Under, over, and on top of attractions, displays, counters, themeing, you name it.
 Every so often you need to step inside your facility and give it a really good look from a customer's perspective.
 While waiting in line, for example.
 How big are the dust bunnies under the front counter?
 What about the cables from the register up the back wall, how disgusting are they looking?
 You should do this at your competitor's place of business as well.

 Pricing policy - The last time I went to the local family entertainment center, it was a frustrating experience right from the initial front counter.
 First off, the place is big with many popular attractions, including outdoor go-karts, miniature golf, big game room, batting cages, indoor bumper boats and two 18-hole indoor blacklight miniature golf courses—great stuff, couldn't wait to get at it and have some fun.
 But their pricing policy was sheer madness!
 We couldn't pick and choose just any attractions we wanted, they had them pre-packaged for us and that was our only choice.
-Are you kidding me?
-Even worse, when I asked the very pleasant attendant why, her response was simply 'because that's the way they are programmed into the cash register'.
-The moral of the story is we would have spent more money by choosing the attractions we wanted to play individually.
+I do understand the convenience of trying to make it simple for your guests, and in this case some of their staff.
+But when I asked the very pleasant attendant why, her response was simply 'because that's the way they are programmed into the cash register'.
+In my opinion, this is laziness on the store owners part, and demonstrates a distrust placed on his staff's ability to help the customer quickly choose the right set of attractions for their best experience.
+A little staff training, a little more flexibility would have found us spending more time there, and leaving twice as much cash behind, while talking it up to others about how much fun we had.
+The moral of the story, do your best to get involved with your guests experience.
+You and your staff know your attraction mix best, you have seen how others have used it, use that knowledge to help create fun packages that your staff can sell as a ' tailored' experience to your guests.
+Sure, lets make it easy for guests to choose the most popular attractions as a package, but don't hobble their interest in paying for other rides and attractions.
+You'll find the average per cap spending will increase, as will the smiles leaving your front door.

 There are always little ways in which to innovate and make your product better.
 Better product, better guest experience, better repeat visits, better revenues, happier you.